 You can compare plan groups using Segmentation.
 To compare two plan groups, navigate to a chart and click New Segment.

 This will add a new segment to the chart.
-Next, select a plan group for each segment by clicking on ADD Filter > Plan > has at least one of the following and selecting one of the plan groups that will be listed at the top.
+Next, select a plan group for each segment by clicking Add Filter > Plan > is one of and selecting one of the plan groups that will be listed at the top.

 Smart plan groups

 We have three smart plan groups which update automatically.
 These are for monthly, quarterly, and annual plans.
-This means that if you create any new plans of these durations, then these will then be included in their corresponding groups.
+This means that if you create any new plans with these durations, they will be included in their corresponding groups automatically.

 These groups will only be displayed if you have any plans with service periods that correspond to them (more on this below).
 For instance, if you have no quarterly plans, then the group ‘All quarterly plans’ will not be displayed.
 Smart plan groups cannot be edited or deleted, and are not included in our API responses.

-The service period of a plan is determined by what are known as interval units, and interval counts.
-Therefore, there are multiple ways of representing plans of different length.
+The service period of a plan is determined by interval units and interval counts.
+Therefore, there are multiple ways of representing plans of different lengths.
 For instance, a yearly plan could be represented as having a monthly interval that repeats 12 times, a yearly interval that repeats once, and so on.